 A Tropical Pitcher Plant and Enzymes for Gluten Digestion

-A Pitcher Plant and Gluten Digestion in Humans
+A Pitcher Plant and Gluten Digestion

 Pitcher plants are carnivorous organisms that trap and digest prey.
 They bear cup or tube-like containers made from modified leaves.
 These containers, or pitchers, contain digestive fluid.
 Animals and other organic material that fall into a pitcher are broken down and their components used by the plant.